 Crawley is a very small town located in the state of West Virginia.
 With a population of 3,052 people and just one neighborhood, Crawley is the 68th largest community in West Virginia.

-Crawley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Crawley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Crawley is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Crawley who work in office and administrative support (11.21%), healthcare (9.73%), and management occupations (9.73%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Crawley is worth considering.